xbound/automoticz-server/docs/entry.md

     annotationProcessor 'com.jakewharton:butterknife-compiler:10.0.0'
 }
 ```

-This will download Nearby Messages API, Retrofit Java REST API Client, ButterKnife for binding views in activities and UI libraries.
-As we will be using smartphone's Bluetooth we will need to enable permissions for our app in `AndroidManifest.xml` file:
+This will include Nearby Messages API, Retrofit Java REST API Client, ButterKnife for binding views in activities and UI libraries into the project.
+As we will be using smartphone's Bluetooth we need to enable permissions for our app in `AndroidManifest.xml` file:

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"